signalapp/Signal-Desktop/CONTRIBUTING.md

-yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn grunt                     # Generate final JS and CSS assets yarn icon-gen                  # Generate full set of icons for Electron yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!
+yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn grunt                     # Generate final JS and CSS assets yarn icon-gen                  # Generate full set of icons for Electron yarn build:webpack             # Build parts of the app that use webpack (Sticker Creator) yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!
 ```